INJECTS

 Possible mistakes

-• An important prerequisite for the use of emails is that the exercise participants know their "game identity".
+- An important prerequisite for the use of emails is that the exercise trainees know their "game identity".
 In other words, they need to be clear why they are receiving the email.
 If you, as an instructor, do not communicate this well, there may be misunderstandings that result in not being able to use the pre-prepared template responses.

-• You must identify all email addresses prior to the exercise.
+- You must identify all email addresses prior to the exercise.
 Omissions cannot simply be resolved during the exercise, any address must be entered into the platform in advance.
 Therefore, think carefully about their structure and meaning.
 For example, ensure that all emails within the organisation have the same spelling.
-Also consider creating email addresses to give to participants even if you don't intend to use them - it completes the scenario better and adds more decision-making for participants.
+Also consider creating email addresses to give to trainees even if you don't intend to use them – it completes the scenario better and adds more decision-making for trainees.

-• Consider whether it is necessary to specifically instruct participants at the beginning of the exercise that the emails are legitimate and that they do not need to look for phishing attempts.
-In one of our first exercises, we had participants simply not open the initial email because they thought it was phishing - in short, they expected it in a cybersecurity exercise.
+- Consider whether it is necessary to specifically instruct trainees at the beginning of the exercise that the emails are legitimate and that they do not need to look for phishing attempts.
+In one of our first exercises, we had trainees simply not open the initial email because they thought it was phishing – in short, they expected it in a cybersecurity exercise.

-• Establishing email communication - participants sent an email.
+- Establishing email communication – trainees sent an email.
 LA is filled just by sending an email.
 Only 1x can be used for each email address.

 Examples